purkayasta/DocumentArchivingCatalog/README.md

 ## Installation

 Installing the latest stable version is simple.
 But make sure first you have python install on your system.
-You can use virtualenv or any wrapper for create Virtual Environment.
-I have used *pipenv*
+You can use virtualenv or any wrapper to create Virtual Environment.
+I have used *pipenv*.

    `$ pip install pipenv`